-The final SCR submitted to Lloyd's must be approved by the Board or an appropriately authorised committee depending on the syndicate's governance arrangements, and in line with the Governance Minimum Standard MS4.
-Board members should ensure they are aware of all issues raised during the review process and recognise that following Lloyd's review of the SCR, loadings might be applied (see Section 5).
+The final SCR submitted to Lloyd's must be approved by the board or an appropriately authorised committee depending on the syndicate's governance arrangements, and in line with the Lloyd's 'Principles for Doing Business' Principles 7 and 10.
+Board members should ensure they are aware of all issues raised during the review process and recognise that following Lloyd's review of the SCR, loadings might be applied (see section 6).

-The involvement of senior management and the Board in deriving and challenging the capital assessment is part of the Solvency II Use Test.
-Consequently, Lloyd's requires managing agents to describe how they have engaged their senior management and the Board in the process, in particular, evidence that they were able to provide informed challenge as part of the sign-off process.
+The involvement of senior management and the board in deriving and challenging the capital assessment is part of the Solvency II Use Test.
+Consequently, Lloyd's requires managing agents to describe how they have engaged their senior management and the board in the process.
+In particular, evidence that they were able to provide informed challenge as part of the sign-off process.
 This is key particularly where an external model has been used or part of the SCR has been outsourced to external consultants.
-Lloyd's encourages managing agents to provide the Board pack and Board minutes with their LCR return in order to provide a clear summary of the submission and demonstrate engagement.
-Lloyd's expects Board members to understand and be able to explain key areas of models for calculating capital requirements, e.g. primary strengths, key limitations, material expert judgements, major assumptions, or the reliability of the advice regarding the model that the Board has relied upon.
+Lloyd's encourages managing agents to provide the board pack and board minutes with their LCR return in order to provide a clear summary of the submission and demonstrate engagement.
+Lloyd's expects board members to understand and be able to explain key areas of models for calculating capital requirements, e.g. primary strengths, key limitations, material expert judgements, major assumptions, or the reliability of the advice regarding the model that the board has relied upon.
 Lloyd's may request board minutes if a review is considering the execution of these requirements.